Using Exam Accommodations

 Exam Proctoring Procedures

 After sending the notification letter, it is typically recommended that students communicate their intent to use accommodations at least 7 days prior to each exam, unless otherwise specified by the instructor.
 Common topics addressed between the student and instructor include: rescheduling exams in the event that the use of extended time will interfere with another class, how the student can notify the instructor of their intent to use testing accommodations, approved exam administration modalities, and other concerns.
 Questions from students and instructors about the implementation of a testing accommodation should be directed to SDS.

 Instructors may request that SDS proctor an exam on their behalf.
-If SDS will proctor an exam in the course and the instructor shares this with a student, students will submit an exam request at least 7 days prior to an exam date.
+If SDS will proctor an exam in the course and the instructor shares this with a student, students will submit an exam request and the instructor will submit the Alternative Testing Agreement at least 7 days prior to an exam date.
 Students should only submit an exam request for exams that SDS will be proctoring, as instructed by the instructor.
 Students should review the SDS Exam Proctoring Policies.

 To submit an exam request, students should complete the following steps after they have sent their Instructor Notification Letter: